 The video portrays a metaphoric reverse-directional journey from a Nazi concentration camp.
-However, where my father’s cattle train took him into Auschwitz, my train journey comes out from that camp.
-My father’s journey was into horror and shame; my journey is towards freedom, strength, and hope.
-His journey was into agony and death; on the other hand, is towards freedom, self-realization, and beauty.
+My father’s journey aboard a cattle train took him to Auschwitz, where my train journey came out from that camp.
+His journey was into horror and shame; my journey is towards freedom, strength, and hope.
+His journey was into agony and death; on the other hand, my journey is toward redemption, self-realization, and beauty.
 I named it “The Train from Auschwitz – A journey from Shame to Self-Realization.”